The Man Trap: Plot

 "Green" roams the corridors, stalking several crew members, killing one.
-It shapeshifts into the form of McCoy after confirming that the real McCoy has taken a sedative to sleep.
+It takes the form of McCoy after confirming that the real McCoy has taken a sedative to sleep.
 Meanwhile, Spock confirms that scans show only one person, Crater, on the planet; Kirk and Spock beam down to capture him.
 They find Green's body before Crater tries to frighten them away with phaser fire.
 After they stun him with a phaser beam, the dazed Crater reveals that the real Nancy was killed by the creature – the last member of a long-dead civilization of shape-shifters who feed on salt – a year earlier.
 The creature continued to take on the appearance of Nancy out of affection for Crater, and he has been feeding it, comparing it to the "now-extinct buffalo".
 Kirk informs Enterprise of the creature's intrusion, as the landing party and Crater transport back to the ship.

 Crater refuses to help them identify the creature, so Kirk orders the fake "McCoy" to administer truth serum.
 Kirk arrives in sickbay to find Crater dead and Spock injured; Spock's Vulcan blood made him incompatible with the creature's needs.
 Back in its "Nancy" form, the creature goes to McCoy's quarters.
-Kirk arrives with a phaser to provoke the creature into attacking.
-McCoy gets in the way, giving the creature the opportunity to attack Kirk.
-The creature reverts to its natural appearance and starts to feed on Kirk.
-McCoy opens fire with his phaser.
-The creature changes back into the shape of "Nancy" to plead for its life as McCoy continues firing and kills it.
+Kirk arrives with salt tablets to lure the creature and a phaser if he provokes the creature into attacking.
+McCoy hesitates, giving the creature the opportunity to feed on the salt tablets and boosting its energy.
+It attacks Kirk.
+Spock arrives and goes hand to hand against the creature, who retaliates, slapping him against the wall.
+The creature reverts to its natural appearance and starts to feed on Kirk as McCoy, stunned, stares in disbelief.
+Once Kirk screams, McCoy opens fire with his phaser.
+The creature changes back into the shape of "Nancy" to plead for its life.
+McCoy asks forgiveness, then fires again, killing it.
 As Enterprise leaves orbit, Kirk comments to Spock that he was thinking about the buffalo.